Abhi-222/Saanatak-documents/SPRINT-00-SOP-02-README.md

 ---

-# 2. Purpose

-The purpose of this SOP is to provide a standardized procedure for:

-- Installing all project dependencies listed in `requirements.txt`
-- Generating a `requirements.txt` file from an existing environment or from project imports only
-- Verifying installed packages match the declared dependency list
-- Resolving common dependency installation failures, including the externally-managed-environment restriction enforced by some Linux distributions

-These procedures help maintain **environment consistency, reproducible builds, and operational reliability** across development, CI, and production systems, on any Linux-based machine.

----

 # 3. What is requirements.txt

 `requirements.txt` is a plain-text file used in Python projects to declare the external packages a project depends on, along with their versions.
 Each line typically specifies a package name and an optional version constraint (e.g., `Flask==2.3.0`), and the file is read by `pip` to install those exact packages into an environment.